 Background Concentrations

 Appropriate background concentrations must be added to modeled concentrations before compliance with the NAAQS can be determined.
 The background concentrations should be based on the pre-construction monitoring data if applicable.
 If pre-construction monitoring was waived due to concentrations less than the SMCs, the DNR maintains default background concentrations that can be used with no additional justification.
-Applicants may also propose alternate background concentrations.
-Current default background concentrations, and guidance for proposing alternate background concentrations, are available on the DNR’s background data webpage.
+Applicants may also propose site-specific background concentrations.
+The most recent data from a previously-approved site-specific background monitor may be used without additional justification.
+Current background concentrations, and guidance for proposing site-specific background concentrations, are available on the DNR’s background data webpage.

 PSD Increment Modeling